swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 Our goal is to work through examples that demonstrate how to explore, process and manipulate genomic interval files (e.g., BED, VCF, BAM) with the `bedtools` software package.

-This tutorial is merely meant as an introduction to whet your appetite.
+This tutorial is meant as an introduction to whet your appetite.
 There are many, many more tools and options than presented here.
 We therefore encourage you to read the bedtools [documentation](http://bedtools.readthedocs.org/en/latest/).

 Setup
 =====

 From the Terminal, create a new directory on your Desktop called "bedtools-demo".

 ~~~
-cd ~/Desktop
+$ cd ~/Desktop
-mkdir bedtools-demo
+$ mkdir bedtools-demo
 ~~~
 {:class="in"}